General English Course

 One-to-one interviews with your main teacher

 Your main teacher will interview you during your first week and then every three weeks throughout your course.
 This allows them to check on your progress and other aspects of your stay.
 They will ask you about your English course, your accommodation in Bristol and your general welfare.
-If you have any concerns about your level, you can speak to your main teacher or to the Vice-Principal or Director of Studies.
+If you have any concerns about your level, you can speak to your main teacher or to the Academic Director or Director of Studies.

 Teachers are constantly assessing students during classwork when they check their homework and also following the regular tests.
-ELC Bristol teachers give feedback to their students during Friday interviews.
+ELC Bristol teachers also give feedback to their students during Friday interviews.

 If a teacher thinks you should move up or down a level, he/she will discuss it with you and the other class teacher before making a decision.